Flat Holm Island the jewel in the Bristol Channel.

 The island is steeped in history and rich in wildlife with plenty to see and do.
 From the military remains with canons and gunning placements to the several species of wild birds, soay sheep and the unmistakeable Trinity House Lighthouse there is something for everyone to see and do.

-Having previously run the Councils own vessel “Lewis Alexander” for many years we have the knowledge and safety in place to ensure you have a great visit.
+Having previously run the Councils own vessel to the island for many years, we have the knowledge and safety in place to ensure you have a great visit.
 Even after many years and many visits we always find something new and exciting!
 No two visits are the same due to the changing seasons and wildlife on the Island.